glasgowm148/ergonaut-handbook/Guides/yield.md

 Ergo is a **Proof of Work** blockchain.
 So, it is not possible to stake Ergo itself as you would in a **Proof of Stake** blockchain.
 However, it is possible to earn some yield from your ERG in combination with Ergo in liquidity pools, tokenisation of dApps, trading bots, lending platforms, and other mechanisms.

-In future, it will be possible to 'stake' native tokens on Ergo in some form using the Profit-Sharingd App
+In future, it will be possible to 'stake' native tokens on Ergo in some form using the Profit-Sharingd App described below.